helium/HIP/0113-reward-cbrs-as-experimental.md

 ### Changes to Modeled Coverage Points for Outdoor CBRS Radios

+Since outdoor CBRS radios cover many hexes, a large reduction in coverage points is warranted to account for the fact that utility is very low regardless of how many hexes are covered.

 |                                          | Tier 1        | Tier 2                     | Tier 3                      | Tier 4           |
 | ---------------------------------------- | ------------- | -------------------------- | --------------------------- | ---------------- |
 | **Potential Signal Power**               | $P > -95 dBm$ | $-95 dBm \ge P > -105 dBm$ | $-105 dBm \ge P > -115 dBm$ | $P \le -115 dBm$ |